-College of the Redwoods is a public institution, and as such has an open campus policy.
+College of the Redwoods is a public institution, and as such, has an open campus policy.
 This means members of the public are allowed on campus when the campus is open (generally 7 a.m. to 10:00 p.m.
 Monday-Thursday and 7:00 a.m. to 5:00 p.m. on Friday.
-The public is also allowed to attend sporting events, performances in the Theater or other location, or other regularly scheduled public events.
+The public can also attend sporting events, performances in the Theater or other locations, or regularly scheduled public events.